In this post I will focus on shooting and reloading functionalities. Goals that I want to achieve:

 - Show some modifications with the upper parts for AR-15’s

-In this post weapon won’t fire any projectile yet but you will learn more about blueprint communication, creating animations in blueprints and doing recoil directly in animation blueprint.
+In this post weapon won’t fire any projectile yet but you will learn more about blueprint communication, creating animations in blueprints and doing recoil directly in animation blueprint, also if you’re interested in firearms and shooting you can get experience in sites like Allaboutshooting online that will help you understand this better so you can apply it in your work.

 <strong>This Tutorial has been created using Unreal Engine 4.8.2</strong>.